eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

    - `pm.plot_posterior(trace)`: check if your posteriors look reasonable.
-   - `pm.forestplot(trace)`: check if your variables have reasonable credible intervals, and Gelman-Rubin scores close to 1.
+   - `pm.forestplot(trace)`: check if your variables have reasonable credible intervals, and Gelman–Rubin scores close to 1.
    - `pm.autocorrplot(trace)`: check if your chains are impaired by high autocorrelation.
 Also remember that thinning your chains is a waste of time at best, and deluding yourself at worst.
 See Chris Fonnesbeck's